MarketingIQ/Yml/README.md

 Copyright © Meta Platforms, Inc

+Ayamaket © 2023 by Augustin Ayama is licensed under Attribution 4.0 International

 ## SECURITY POLICY

 See the [SECURITY POLICY](SECURITY.md) for more info on our bug bounty program.